APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-On May 10th, 2004, the United States Department of Justice re-opened the nearly 50-year-old murder case citing Beauchamp’s documentary, which was later released in 2005, as both a major factor in their decision and the starting point for their investigation.
+On May 10, 2004, the United States Department of Justice reopened the nearly 50-year-old case, citing Beauchamp’s documentary The Untold Story of Emmett Louis Till—released in 2005—as both a major factor in their decision and the starting point for their investigation.
 In 2005, Emmett Till’s body was exhumed, and in 2006, the FBI handed over evidence to the Leflore County District Attorney in Mississippi.
 Sadly, in 2007, a Mississippi Grand Jury decided not to indict the remaining suspects in the case.
-That same year, Beauchamp began his collaboration with the FBI’s Till- inspired Civil Rights “Cold Case” Initiative, producing documentaries on other unsolved civil rights murders in hopes of helping federal agents with their investigations that could bring remaining perpetrators to justice.
+That same year, Beauchamp began collaborating with the FBI’s Till-inspired Civil Rights "Cold Case" Initiative, producing documentaries on other unsolved civil rights murders to assist federal agents in bringing remaining perpetrators to justice.

-Beauchamp’s past works include TV One’s Murder in Black and White hosted by Rev. Al Sharpton, Wanted Justice: Johnnie Mae Chappell for the History Channel, BET’s Exceptional Black Women and the award-winning crime reality series, The Injustice Files, produced by CBS News where he served as the Executive Producer and Host.
-Beauchamp is also a frequent lecturer at colleges and universities around the country.
+Beauchamp’s past works include TV One’s Murder in Black and White hosted by Rev. Al Sharpton, Wanted Justice: Johnnie Mae Chappell for the History Channel, BET’s Exceptional Black Women, and Investigation Discovery’s award-winning crime reality series The Injustice Files, produced by CBS News, where he served as an Executive Producer and Host.
+Beauchamp is also a frequent lecturer at colleges and universities across the country.

 Speech Topics